Can Your Identity Be Stolen Through Junk Mail?

 When you take the steps to opt out of offers on OptOutPrescreen.com, you will get off the list for financial pre-approved offers.
 However, it will not get you off the list of other marketing communications that are often sent through the mail.
 There is no way to eliminate all junk mail, but you can definitely decrease the amount by contacting the Direct Marketing Association, or the DMA.

 The DMA works directly with the major marketers out there, and they catalog companies in order to establish the best ways to market to consumers.
-They manage a service called Mail Preferences Service, or MPS, which allows companies to determine the customers that they will send mail to.
-So, the DMA MPS will allow consumers to determine the types of communication they want to get and they type they don’t.
-How do you set it up?
-Follow these steps:
+They manage a service called DMAchoice, which allows consumers to determine the types of communication they want to get and they types they don’t.

-Once you have made the choice to opt out, and you have submitted your request, you will immediately be off the list for marketers that use the DMA MPS.
+Once you have made the choice to opt out, and you have submitted your request, you will immediately be off the list for DMA marketers.
 In most cases, it will take from 30 to 90 days for people to stop getting mail from members of the DMA.
-This is simply because many times, mail campaigns are planned for weeks in advance.
+This is simply because, many times, mail campaigns are planned weeks in advance.

-Keep in mind that any DMA MPS opt out won’t eliminate 100 percent of your junk mail, but you will definitely see a big drop in the mail that you receive.
+Keep in mind that a DMA opt-out won’t eliminate 100% of your junk mail, but you will definitely see a big drop in the amount of mail that you receive.